Jasminehh/Customer-Purchase-Behavior-Prediction/README.md

 ## 5. Key Metrics by Continent
 ![](figures/continent_dist.png)

 The key metric here is the dominance of American (including South and Central America) conversion rate and visitation numbers.
-We can speculate most of these numbers come from the United States, which was confirmed by a separate data field (City).
+We can speculate that most of these numbers come from the United States, which was confirmed by a separate data field (City).

 ## 6. Key Metrics by Medium
 ![](figures/medium_dist.png)